 Authentication relies on a 32-bit telegram signature which is calculated as shown in Figure 10 below using either SECURITY\KEY1 or SECURITY\KEY2 as security key and exchanged as part of the radio telegram.
-The security key can be selected via the NFC PC configuration tool as described in chapter 4.2; by default, SECURITY\KEY1 is used.
+The security key can be selected using the NFC interface as described in chapter 4.2; by default, SECURITY\KEY1 is used.